-Paul K. Sue, M.D., is an Assistant Professor of Pediatrics at UT Southwestern.
+Paul K. Sue, M.D., is a faculty member in the division of Infectious Diseases in the Department of Pediatrics at UT Southwestern.
 He is a graduate of the McGill University Faculty of Medicine in Montreal, QC, and completed his internship and residency in pediatrics at the Albert Einstein College of Medicine at Jacobi Medical Center, where he served as chief resident.
 He completed his fellowship in pediatric infectious diseases at the Johns Hopkins Hospital, where his research focused on the emergence and management of opportunistic infections, particularly hepatitis E virus (HEV), among immunocompromised individuals.

 Dr. Sue's clinical interests include the diagnosis and management of opportunistic infections among immunocompromised hosts, antimicrobial stewardship, and global health.
 His research interests focus on the clinical epidemiology of viral hepatitis, particularly the emergence of HEV among immunocompromised hosts, in addition to other infections associated with pediatric transplantation and immunodeficiency.